-III1 Self-development

-Self-development refers to the planning and management of personal development and an appreciation of how personal strengths and weaknesses may impact work.

-Learning and goal attainment.

-3 a) Demonstrate life-long learning by staying abreast of current trends and emerging issues including in relation to digital developments.

-b) Demonstrate responsibility for your own development needs and opportunities and set and monitor personal learning and development objectives
+1 Self-development Self-deve Self-development refers to the planning and management of personal development and an appreciation of how personal strengths and weaknesses may impact work, learning a learning and goal attainment.
+Level Learning Outcomes 3 a) Demonstrate life-long learning by staying abreast of current trends and emerging issues including in relation to digital developments. b) Demonstrate responsibility for your own development needs and opportunities and set and monitor personal learning and development objectives

-III2 Adaptive mind set and agility Adaptive mind set and agility refers to taking initiative to improve performance and well-being by reviewing and reflecting on work performance.
+III2 Adaptive mind set and agility Adaptive Adaptive mind set and agility refers to taking initiative to improve performance and well-being by reviewing and reflecting on work performance.
 Level Learning Outcomes 3 a) Acquire new knowledge, skills and experiences to remain relevant and find opportunities to empower others by transferring this knowledge, skills and experience to others b) Work in an agile way by adapting and responding to changing practices, roles and work contexts